 Skip to content

-I am a Quality Engineer currently in the field, and I am starting this blog today to step outside the boundaries of traditional QA and document a different path.
+I am a quality engineer, and the reason I am starting this blog today is to move away from the beaten path of traditional QA and document a different approach.

-We often read that quality is “everyone’s responsibility” or that we must “aim for zero defects.”
-That looks great on a slide, but operational reality is different.
+We often read that quality is “everyone’s business,” or that one must “aim for zero defects.”
+This looks nice on a slide, but the operational reality is different.

-Over the years and projects, I have forged a simple conviction: Quality must not be a bottleneck, but a development accelerator.
+Over the years and projects, I have forged a simple conviction: quality should not be a hindrance, but an accelerator for development.

 If your test suite takes 2 hours to run, its operational utility is drastically reduced.
-It no longer fits into a fast Agile development cycle but forces the team into monolithic deployments.
+It no longer adapts to a rapid agile development cycle, but instead constrains the team to monolithic deployments.
 The result: feedback arrives too late, context is lost, and delivery is slowed down.

-Here, I want to advocate for a “Lean” engineering approach:
+Here, I want to champion a “lean” approach to engineering:

-1. Protect Trust: A test that fails randomly (flaky) is worse than no test at all because it erodes the team’s confidence in the CI.
-There are only three viable options: fix it, delete it, or isolate it (quarantine) immediately so as not to block the flow.
+1. Protecting trust: A test that fails randomly (flaky) is worse than no test at all, as it erodes the team’s confidence in the CI.
+There are only three viable options: fix it, delete it, or isolate it (quarantine) immediately to avoid blocking the flow.

-2. Strategic Automation: The goal is not to automate 100% of manual tests, but to build robust safety nets that allow developers to refactor and evolve the software without fear.
+2. Automating strategically: The goal is not to automate 100% of manual tests, but to build robust safety nets that allow for refactoring and evolving the software serenely.

-3. Tech as a Lever: Using modern tools to reduce friction between development and production.
+3. Technology as a lever: Using modern tools to reduce the friction between development and production deployment.

 This blog will serve as public documentation for topics I deal with daily:

-You won’t find grand academic theories here, but concrete feedback from the field, code that actually runs, and a vision focused on efficiency.
+You will not find grand academic theories here, but concrete experience feedback, working code, and a vision oriented towards efficiency.

 Jean-Michel